 Watch videos online and order DVDs!

 To see online videos go to our BearPaw Legal YouTube page!
-To order DVDs please contact:
+For more information, contact: [email protected]

 To see all of our videos go to the Resources page

 We have over 30 legal education videos to share.
 On the Resources page you can sort videos by the following categories:

 It’s never safe to drive impaired.
 Provincial penalties, criminal offences, legal limits… what does it really mean to drive impaired?
 What happens at a roadside stop?
 Do you have any rights when police suspect you of driving impaired?View Video

 For Indigenous people, the traditional right to hunt is an important part of family and community roles and identity.
 Today, Canadian law requires that anyone in possession of a non-restricted firearm needs to have a Possession and Acquisition Licence (PAL).
 Join BearPaw Media as they explore Firearms Licencing for Adults and Minors and how both Indigenous Natural Law and Canadian Law can walk side by side in the name of safety.View Video